 Displaying images is the best way to explain a specific feature of your company’s software.
 The images provide a direct view of the steps being performed while a user uses that particular feature.

 The “alt” (short for “alternate”) text appears in place of an image on a website if the image fails to load on a user's screen.
 Sometimes, this alternate text helps provide information about an image while the image loads on the screen.
 This helps improve SEO ranking as search engines find it easy to crawl the web and visit your website’s links.

 Contentstack also uses alt text to provide information about the images uploaded to our website.
 Follow the below steps to add “alt” text to images within Contentstack:

 If you happen to change the URL of an already-published entry, it is highly advised that you redirect the previous URL to the newer one.
-This is considered as an appropriate SEO best practice as users trying to visit the older link to the website will be automatically taken to the newer link, instead of seeing a “Page not found” error.
+This is considered an appropriate SEO best practice.
+Users trying to visit the older link to the website will be automatically taken to the newer link, instead of seeing a “Page not found” error.